 If a person is taking aspirin or NSAIDs, they should speak with their doctor about alternative medications or ways they can manage their symptoms.

-Self-care strategies for relieving stress may help avoid stress-induced gastritis.
+Self-care strategies for relieving stress

 People may prevent H. pylori infection, which can lead to gastritis, by practicing proper hygiene, such as: